halaxa/json-machine/README.md

 $fruits = Items::fromFile('fruits.json', ['pointer' => '/lastModified']);
 $lastModified = iterator_to_array($fruits)['lastModified'];
 ```
-Single scalar value access supports array indices in json pointer as well.
+Single scalar value access supports array indices in JSON Pointer as well.

 <a name="json-pointer"></a>
-### What is Json Pointer anyway?
+### What is JSON Pointer anyway?
 It's a way of addressing one item in JSON document.
-See the [Json Pointer RFC 6901](https://tools.ietf.org/html/rfc6901).
+See the [JSON Pointer RFC 6901](https://tools.ietf.org/html/rfc6901).
 It's very handy, because sometimes the JSON structure goes deeper, and you want to iterate a subtree,
 not the main level.
 So you just specify the pointer to the JSON array or object you want to iterate and off you go.
 When the parser hits the collection you specified, iteration begins.
 You can pass it as `pointer` option in all